GreptimeTeam/docs/docs/en/v0.4/getting-started/quick-start/overview.md

 # Overview

-In this section, we will guide you through the process of using GreptimeDB to collect and visualize data.
-We hope you find it enjoyable!
+In this section, we will guide you through the process of collecting data, writing it to GreptimeDB, and visualizing it with Grafana.

 ## Protocols